 Applicants are required to complete and submit a lobbying disclosure form (Standard Form/SF-LLL) IF they have paid or will pay any person to lobby in connection with the award for which they are applying AND their application is for more than \$100,000.
 This disclosure requirement is not applicable to such payments by an Indian Tribe, Tribal organization, or any other Indian organization that are permitted by other federal law.
-For this requirement, lobbying means influencing or attempting to influence an officer or employee of any agency, a member of Congress, an officer or employee of Congress.
+For this requirement, lobbying means influencing or attempting to influence an officer or employee of any agency, a member of Congress, an officer or employee of Congress, or an employee of a member of Congress.
 (See 31 U.S.C. § 1352; 28 C.F.R. part 69.)